ucfopen/Materia/README.md

 ## Asset Storage

-Materia enables users to upload media assets for their widgets, including images and audio.
-There are three asset storage drivers available out of the box: `s3`, `file` and `db`. `s3` is the default asset storage driver, which can be explicitly set via the `ASSET_STORAGE_DRIVER` environment variable.
+Users can upload media assets (images and audio) for use in their widgets, facilitated through a media importer that is provided by Materia itself.
+Asset storage drivers include:

+- `file`: Assets are stored on the local filesystem of the application.
+It is recommended that assets are backed up and synced with an external storage solution (such as S3) to ensure the files persist across application instances.
+- `s3`: Files are uploaded to and requested directly from AWS S3.
+This is the most straightforward and recommended storage driver option.
+Be sure to consult the [Materia Docker Readme](docker/README.md) for additional environment variables associated with using S3.
+- `db`: This storage driver stores asset binaries directly in the database.
+This option allows Materia to run on cloud hosting options with very limited storage volumes.
+The `db` storage driver option is not recommended for general use.

+> [!WARNING]
+> The `db` asset storage driver option is deprecated and will be removed in the next major version of Materia.

+The storage driver is configured via the `ASSET_STORAGE_DRIVER` environment variable.

-### Local Asset Storage
+### Local Asset Storage With S3

-By default, a fake `s3` server will be spun up.
-To test Materia with AWS S3, set the following variables in `.env.local`:
+A `fakes3` container is instantiated as part of the default development stack and the `ASSET_STORAGE_DRIVER` environment variable is set to `s3` by default in the development `.env` file located in `docker/.env`.
+When using `fakes3`, this is all that is required to simulate S3 usage locally.

+To use an actual S3 bucket for local dev:

-1. Set `FAKES3_DISABLED` environment variable to `true`
+1. Set `DEV_ONLY_FAKES3_DISABLED` environment variable in `docker/.env` to `true`
 2. Set `ASSET_STORAGE_S3_BUCKET` to your bucket name
 3. Set `ASSET_STORAGE_S3_ENDPOINT` to your endpoint
 4. Set `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN` in `.env.local`.
 (Tip: You can run `aws configure export-credentials --profile YOUR_PROFILE_NAME --format env-no-export` to get these)